How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

 a Board of Appeals (BOA) Review.
 If the ALJ's decision is a "Final Order," skip this step.

 If the ALJ's written decision is an "Initial Order," you must appeal to the BOA before you can file in Superior Court.
 This is confusing, but it is very important.
-For more information, see WAC 388-02-0217 and 388-02-0600.
+For more information regarding DSHS cases, see WAC 388-02-0217 and 388-02-0600.
+For HCA cases, see WAC 182-526-0560 through 182-526-0595.
+(For all HCA cases, the ALJ's written decision will always be an "Initial Order.")
 Our publication called Representing Yourself at an Administrative Hearing also has more information.

-You must file and serve a Petition for Review within thirty (30) days of the final administrative order.
+You must file and serve a Petition for Review within 30 days of the final administrative order.
 The 30 days starts from the date on the decision, not the date you got it.
 Below we explain:

 what the Petition must say